 Na Trang, Mui Ne and An Bang are popular beach destinations, although my vote goes to the beaches of Phu Quoc, an island right in the South of Vietnam.
 Slip into a low gear, and find a good resort to base yourselves at.

-We stayed at Green Bay Resort, which is wonderful for kids.
+We stayed at Green Bay Resort, which is wonderful for kids, especially if you’re visiting Vietnam with a toddler.
 There are bungalows set into the rainforest for varying budgets, a kids swimming pool, and staff are exceptionally welcoming to families.
 But the best bit for kids is the warm, shallow waters off the private sandy beach, and the free kayaks to paddle the shores.

 17. Cu Chi Tunnels

-Cu Chi Tunnels is an attraction that might not be right for everyone’s kids.
+Cu Chi Tunnels is an attraction that isn’t perhaps one of the more obvious things to do with kids in Vietnam and might not be right for everyone’s kids.
 Its a personal choice as to what you feel comfortable with exposing your kids to and from what age.
 I chose not to take my kids at the time to the War Remnants Museum in HCMC, but I felt comfortable taking them to Cu Chi Tunnels.
 I had previously visited both places and knew what to expect, the kids at the time were 10, 8 and 6 yrs old.

 The Cu Chi Tunnels are part of a much larger network of tunnels that the VietCong soldiers used to win the Vietnam War; it was their operations base during combat utilised for communication, supply route, hospitals and living quarters.
 There are stories of some soldiers living underground in the tunnel network for 4 years during the war.